Code-Institute-Submissions/artontray-PROJECT1/README.md

 [Back to top](<#contents>)
 # Acknowledgements
 The site was completed as a Portfolio 1 Project for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/).
-As such I would like to thank the web in general for beeing such a open library for learning, the Slack community for the retro-active attitude.
+As such I would like to thank the web in general for beeing such a open library for learning, the Slack community for the good vibes and help.

 This material has been prepared for educational purposes only and is not intended to provide any offer or service.